BronzW/BronzW/README.md

-I don't use cringy wave emojis in my GitHub README
+I don't use wave emojis in my GitHub readme